liamodwyer/blog/_posts/2023-05-17-unforgettable-fire.md

 ## Intro

 Trying out a blog for non-work stuff, apart from practicing git and markdown and jekyll and whatnot.
-Not sure what I will or won't throw in here but I've recently jumped back on Spotify (sorry Neil) and after reading Surrender kind of had the itch to revisit U2's albums.
-And I like ranking things (pathetic, I know) so I'll use that as a way to kickstart some writing.
+Not sure what I will or won't throw in here but I've recently jumped back on Spotify (sorry Neil) and after reading Surrender I had the itch to revisit U2's albums.
+And I like ranking things (pathetic, I know) so I'll try that as a way to kickstart whatever this is.
 I'm going to listen to each album 10 times.

 I'll rate the albums on tracklisting too, or just how coherently it works as an album which has always been important to me when listening to music.